2021: Growth vs Comfort

 Remember though, if you have pushed yourself into discomfort to grow….
 You will not have all the answers - that’s the idea!
-So practicing self-empathy is vital.
-Don’t scold yourself for a mis-step on the journey.
+So practising self-empathy is vital.
+Don’t scold yourself for a misstep on the journey.

 Be your own cheerleader in 2021.

 Push yourself to the win, make yourself uncomfortable, embrace the journey and be kind to yourself along the way.